When would we decide not to change your plan?

 For example, we generally won’t do a plan change if:

-• you changed your mind about the supports you want, after we approved your plan
+• you changed your mind about the NDIS supports you want after we approved your plan

-• there’s no evidence your support needs have changed, that is, you can still do the same things you could do when we approved your plan
+• there’s no evidence your disability support needs have changed.
+That is, you can still do the same things you could do when we approved your plan

-• there’s not enough evidence to show you need changes to your funded supports, such as more therapy.
+• there’s not enough evidence to show you need changes to your NDIS supports, such as more therapy.

 If your request is only about wanting more funding, or supports that other participants have

-We generally won’t change your funding just because you want more supports, or the same supports as others.
+We generally won’t change your funding just because you want more NDIS supports, or the same supports as other participants.

 • more funding because you’ve used all the funding in your plan, even though your situation hasn’t changed

-• other supports because another participant has these supports
+• extra NDIS supports because another participant has these supports

-• supports added to your plan without enough evidence on why you need them
+• NDIS supports added to your plan without enough evidence showing why you need them

-• funding for supports that don’t relate to your disability.
+• funding for NDIS supports that don’t relate to your disability support needs.

 If informal, community or mainstream supports can meet your needs